 Some theorize that they formerly lived in Ohio and built mounds before migrating to the northwest.
 The traditions regarding their immigrations commence with their arrival at the Missouri River, first reached at the mouth of White River in South Dakota.

-From this point they moved up the Missouri to Moreau River, where they came in contact with the Cheyenne, and where also the formation of “bands or unions” began.
+From this point, they moved up the Missouri River to the Moreau River, where they came in contact with the Cheyenne, and where they also formed bands.
 They then continued up the Missouri River to the Heart River in North Dakota where they were residing at the time of the first known visit of the whites.
 However, it is probable that trappers and traders visited them earlier.